samy101/paddy-vlm/README.md

 ---

-## 📦 Additional Resources
+## 3. Other Resources

-1. Download the **Other_Resource.zip** available above.
+   Extract the other_resources that contains attribute and external_knowledge folder copy the other_resources folder and paste inside paddyVLM folder.

-2. Extract and arrange it as follows:
+   It will look like this
 ```
 other_resource/
 ├── attributes/